Cycling74/xebra.js/tutorials/02-connecting.md

 xebraState.connect();
 ```

-As Xebra.State tries to connect to Max, it will emit "connection_change" events every time the connection state changes.
+As Xebra.State tries to connect to Max, it will emit "connection_changed" events every time the connection state changes.
 You can listen to these events to be notified of when the connection succeeds, is resolving, fails or closes.

 ```
-xebraState.on("connection_change", function (status) {
+xebraState.on("connection_changed", function (status) {
 	console.log("Connection status:", status);
 });
 ```